alphaXiv/TinyRecursiveModels/README.md

 - PyTorch install: pick wheels matching your CUDA; on macOS (CPU/MPS) training will be very slow — prefer Linux + NVIDIA GPU for training.
 - NCCL errors: ensure you run under `torchrun` on a Linux box with GPUs and that `nvidia-smi` shows all devices.
 - Checkpoints and EMA: training saves EMA by default when `ema=True`; the eval script applies EMA unless disabled.
-- Missing optimizer: install `adam-atan2` (see quickstart) for training.
-Evaluation-only runs do not require it.

 This code is based on the Hierarchical Reasoning Model [code](https://github.com/sapientinc/HRM) and the Hierarchical Reasoning Model Analysis [code](https://github.com/arcprize/hierarchical-reasoning-model-analysis).